tholok97/imt2007-project/README.md

 We've noticed some mistakes in our report after the time of submission.
 Rather than going back and changing the report we list them here:

 1. **IPsec group 5**: We configured our IPsec tunnel to use group 5, but discovered that [best practice](https://www.cisco.com/c/en/us/td/docs/ios-xml/ios/sec_conn_vpnips/configuration/xe-3s/sec-sec-for-vpns-w-ipsec-xe-3s-book/sec-cfg-vpn-ipsec.html) is to use group 14 or higher.
-1. **Misuse of the word "apostacy"**: We intended for this word to be an English translation of the Norwegian word "frafall", but discovered that it means [something different](https://www.merriam-webster.com/dictionary/apostasy).
+1. **Misuse of the word "apostasy"**: We intended for this word to be an English translation of the Norwegian word "frafall", but discovered that it means [something different](https://www.merriam-webster.com/dictionary/apostasy).

 ## Useful links